 You can back up all computer volumes or specific computer volumes.

-- When you back up the entire computer image, Veeam Agent for Linux captures the content of all volumes on your computer.
+- When you back up the entire computer image, Veeam Agent captures the content of all volumes on your computer.
 The resulting backup file contains all volume data and Linux OS system data: system partition, partition table and bootloader.